 chore/upgrade-jquery: a branch to perform a technical task

-~$ git checkout test ~$ git branch master * test
+~$ git checkout test ~$ git branch main * test

 test branch is now the default